When a healthy liver takes a beating

 (3) Helps metabolize protein by removing nitrogen from amino acids, forming waste products that can be excreted by the kidneys, creating certain plasma proteins such as those used for blood clotting, and changing one amino acid to another.

-(4) Acts as a storage facility for glycogen (storage form of blood sugar), Vitamin D, Vitamin A, Vitamin B12, and the mineral, iron.
+(4) Acts as a storage facility for glycogen (storage form of blood sugar), Vitamin D, Vitamin A, Vitamin B12, and iron.
 The liver can also store several hundred milliliters of extra blood for use if needed by the body.

 (5) Filters and detoxes the blood by removing damaged red blood cells and toxins such as alcohol and other chemicals.